svaidyans/Generative-AI-in-Enterprises/README.md

 </p>

 ## InfoAssistBOT
 InfoAssistBOT is an omnichannel virtual assistant enabling quick, timely and quality access to information 24x7.
-Below is a reference architecture and demo screenshots of the solution.
+Below is the reference architecture and demo screenshots of the solution.

 <p align = "center">
   <img src = "images/InfoAssistBOT_arch.png" alt = "" width = "80%" height = "80%" />